jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-a-relations-and-functions.md

 relation
     A **relation** has a set of inputs and a set of outputs.
 For each input, the relation returns *at least one* output.
 ```
+The definition of a relation is very broad.
+Many things are relations.
+Here are a couple of examples.

 ````{prf:example}
 :class: dropdown